One of the true pioneers of surgical hair restoration, a true global pioneer in the field is Dr David J Seager.

 Scalp reduction is a process in which an area of bald skin is cut out and removed from the top and back of the scalp and then the resulting gap is then stitched closed.

 Scalp reduction reduces the size of the area requiring transplantation and therefore has been in conjunction with other treatments.
 This is not recommended today as multiple, painful procedures are required and additionally the skin can stretch back, so a previously bald crown will again become a bald crown but there will also be an unnatural scar.

 It can also lead to dispersal of the donor hair, so less donor hair can be manipulated.
 It is rare to perform a scalp reduction these days.
-Clearly, Dr Seager of Toronto pioneered this dense-packing of follicular unit grafts to complete an area of baldness in one session.
+Clearly, Dr Seager pioneered this dense-packing of follicular unit grafts to complete an area of baldness in one session.

 1. Beehner ML.
 A comparison of hair growth between follicular-unit grafts trimmed “skinny” vs. “chubby.”
 Dermatol Surg Off Publ Am Soc Dermatol Surg Al. 1999 Apr;25(4):339–40.

 2. Seager DJ.
 Micrograft size and subsequent survival.
 Dermatol Surg Off Publ Am Soc Dermatol Surg Al. 1997 Sep;23(9):757–761; discussion 762.